Trustee Antonio Schiappa

 The Mayor, the chief executive officer of the Village, chairs the meetings of the Board of Trustees.
 However, the Mayor does not vote except in the case of a tie vote of the Board and in certain other cases which require greater than a simple majority.
-The Village President is also the Liquor Commissioner and presides over the issuance of liquor licenses and any hearings related to those licenses.
+The Mayor is also the Liquor Commissioner and presides over the issuance of liquor licenses and any hearings related to those licenses.

 The Trustees and the Mayor are elected from the Village at large to serve four year terms.
 Elections are held every two years.
 The Village Clerk receives a salary of $400/month ($4,800/annually).
 The Mayor receives $500/month ($6,000/year).
 Trustees receive $3,000/year.

 The Village Clerk, who serves as clerk to the Board of Trustees, is also elected from the Village at large for a four year term.
 The main duties of the Clerk are to maintain the official records of the Village, attesting to the Mayor's signature on documents; serve as clerk to the Board of Trustees, and act as deputy registrar of voters.
 In the absence of the Village Clerk, a Deputy Clerk is appointed to serve as an assistant and as a deputy registrar.